modelscope/FunASR/docs/get_started.md

 * Mode Selection

-As we support conformer, paraformer and uniasr in FunASR and they have different inference interfaces, a `mode` param is specified as `asr/paraformer/uniase` according to the trained model.
+As we support paraformer, uniasr, conformer and other models in FunASR, a `mode` parameter should be specified as `asr/paraformer/uniasr` according to the trained model.

 * Configuration